2-Day Eco-Friendly Rocky Mountain National Park Vacation Itinerary

 On your way to Rocky Mountain National Park swing through the university town of Boulder whose entire ethos orbits around sustainability.
 You could spend an entire weekend exploring its farm-to-table dining scene, shopping in its sustainable boutiques and riding its bike paths.
 However, if you don’t have time for a weekend stay, at least swing by Blackbelly Market (www.blackbelly.com) at 1606 Conestoga St. This whole-animal butcher shop and restaurant run by award-winning chef Hosea Rosenberg, works closely with local ranchers and farmers to bring customers sustainable ingredients.
 Colorado’s known for its breakfast burritos and those at Blackbelly are iconic.
 Filled with eggs, hatch green chile, tater tots and butcher’s choice meat of the day, they make for perfect hiking fuel.
 Breakfast and lunch are only served on weekdays.

 Day: Take a Tour

 Join Rocky Mountain Conservancy, the official non-profit partner of Rocky Mountain National Park, for an educational adventure.
-Currently in 2021, the Conservancy is only offering on-demand bus tours, but keep an eye out as their schedule returns to normal with hiking trips, classes and more.
+Their schedule includes hiking trips, classes and more.
 Opt for a tour in one of the conservancy’s vehicles including an educational guide to explain the stunning flora, fauna and geology you’re passing, or have a naturalist join you in your own vehicle for the day to help you better understand the park.
 Your tour will help support the conservancy’s work including trail improvement, conservation and education.
 Don’t forget to stop by the Conservancy Nature Stores at the park visitor and discovery centers to pick up souvenirs.